 NT: Oh, wow.

 LH: There’s a huge difference from THC.
 So CBD, first of all, is anti-inflammatory.
 Whether ingested, taking into your body through a smoke or a tincture, or extract.
-Our CBD gum is a super efficient and effective way to take CBD into your system, it will tend to relax.
+Our CBD gum is a super efficient and effective way to take CBD into your system.
 So even if you apply a topical, you could put it on a sore elbow and have it help.
 But much of our inner pain also comes from inflammation.
-So the anti-inflammatory quality is very, very valuable.
-It also tends to relax people and to work as an anti-anxiety remedy.
-So that's very valuable.
-And then there are myriad benefits of balancing our endocannabinoid system.
+There are myriad benefits of balancing our endocannabinoid system.
 And with that, you would often want the full spectrum, even if it's a small amount of THC.
 But it'll also have some CBN and some CBG and some CBD of course.
 So you get the benefit of all of them.

 NT: I love that.
 Do you personally use hemp / CBD, and if you do, what are some of the main reasons why you personally use it?